These moist and fluffy Chocolate Beet Cupcakes with Cream Cheese Icing make a delicious sweet treat and would be fabulous for any celebration!

 These beetroot cupcakes are the best chocolate cupcakes I've ever tasted!
 They have a deep chocolate flavor and are so moist and tender.
-They have a fluffy texture and taste simply amazing with the frosting.
+They have a fluffy texture and taste simply amazing with the cream cheese frosting.

 These beet cupcakes are similar in appearance to red velvet cupcakes.
 They have a reddish hue when you cut into them but are made without any food colouring.
 It's all from the colour of the beets.